br3ndonland/inboard/docs/docker.md

     -   `WITH_RELOAD`
 -   `-v $(pwd)/package:/app/package`: the specified directory (`/path/to/repo/package` in this example) will be [mounted as a volume](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) inside of the container at `/app/package`.
 When files in the working directory change, Docker and Uvicorn will sync the files to the running Docker container.

+## Docker and Hatch

+This project uses [Hatch](https://hatch.pypa.io/latest/) for Python dependency management and packaging, and uses [`pipx`](https://pypa.github.io/pipx/) to install Hatch in Docker:

+-   `ENV PATH=/opt/pipx/bin:/app/.venv/bin:$PATH` is set first to prepare the `$PATH`.
+-   `pip` is used to install `pipx`.
+-   `pipx` is used to install Hatch, with `PIPX_BIN_DIR=/opt/pipx/bin` used to specify the location where `pipx` installs the Hatch command-line application, and `PIPX_HOME=/opt/pipx/home` used to specify the location for `pipx` itself.
+-   `hatch env create` is used with `HATCH_ENV_TYPE_VIRTUAL_PATH=.venv` and `WORKDIR=/app` to create the virtualenv at `/app/.venv` and install the project's packages into the virtualenv.

+With this approach:

+-   Subsequent `python` commands use the executable at `app/.venv/bin/python`.
+-   As long as `HATCH_ENV_TYPE_VIRTUAL_PATH=.venv` and `WORKDIR /app` are retained, subsequent Hatch commands use the same virtual environment at `/app/.venv`.

 ## Docker and Poetry

+This project now uses Hatch for Python dependency management and packaging.
+Poetry 1.1 was used before Hatch, and Poetry 1.1 is still included in the Docker images for backwards compatibility.
+If you have a downstream project using the inboard Docker images with a newer version of Poetry, you can add `RUN pipx upgrade poetry` or `RUN pipx install poetry>1.2 --force` to your Dockerfile to upgrade Poetry for your project.

-As explained in [python-poetry/poetry#1879](https://github.com/python-poetry/poetry/discussions/1879#discussioncomment-346113), there are two conflicting conventions to consider when working with Poetry in Docker:
+As explained in [python-poetry/poetry#1879](https://github.com/python-poetry/poetry/discussions/1879#discussioncomment-346113), there were two conflicting conventions to consider when working with Poetry in Docker:

 1. Docker's convention is to not use virtualenvs, because containers themselves provide sufficient isolation.
 2. Poetry's convention is to always use virtualenvs, because of the reasons given in [python-poetry/poetry#3209](https://github.com/python-poetry/poetry/pull/3209#issuecomment-710678083).

-!!! warning "Docker and Poetry - the previous approach"

-    This project previously preferred the Docker convention:

-    -   Poetry itself was installed with the _get-poetry.py_ script, with the environment variable `POETRY_HOME=/opt/poetry` used to specify a consistent location for Poetry.
-    -   `poetry install` was used with `POETRY_VIRTUALENVS_CREATE=false` to install the project's packages into the system Python directory.

-    The conventional Docker approach no longer works because:

-    -   The old install script _get-poetry.py_ is deprecated and not compatible with Python 3.10.
-    -   The new install script _install-poetry.py_ has been problematic so far, and Poetry doesn't really test it, so it will likely continue to be problematic.

-!!! success "Docker and Poetry - the updated approach"

-    The updated approach uses [`pipx`](https://pypa.github.io/pipx/) to install Poetry.
+This project used [`pipx`](https://pypa.github.io/pipx/) to install Poetry in Docker:

-    In the updated approach:

-    -   `ENV PATH=/opt/pipx/bin:/app/.venv/bin:$PATH` is set first to prepare the `$PATH`.
+-   `ENV PATH=/opt/pipx/bin:/app/.venv/bin:$PATH` was set first to prepare the `$PATH`.
-    -   `pip` is used to install a pinned version of `pipx`.
+-   `pip` was used to install `pipx`.
-    -   `pipx` is used to install a pinned version of Poetry, with `PIPX_BIN_DIR=/opt/pipx/bin` used to specify the location where `pipx` installs the Poetry command-line application, and `PIPX_HOME=/opt/pipx/home` used to specify the location for `pipx` itself.
+-   `pipx` was used to install Poetry.
-    -   `poetry install` is used with `POETRY_VIRTUALENVS_CREATE=true`, `POETRY_VIRTUALENVS_IN_PROJECT=true` and `WORKDIR /app` to install the project's packages into the virtualenv at `/app/.venv`.
+-   `poetry install` was used with `POETRY_VIRTUALENVS_CREATE=true`, `POETRY_VIRTUALENVS_IN_PROJECT=true` and `WORKDIR /app` to install the project's packages into the virtualenv at `/app/.venv`.

 With this approach:

-    -   Subsequent `python` commands will use the executable at `app/.venv/bin/python`.
+-   Subsequent `python` commands used the executable at `app/.venv/bin/python`.
-    -   As long as `POETRY_VIRTUALENVS_IN_PROJECT=true` and `WORKDIR /app` are retained, subsequent Poetry commands will use the same virtual environment at `/app/.venv`.
+-   As long as `POETRY_VIRTUALENVS_IN_PROJECT=true` and `WORKDIR /app` were retained, subsequent Poetry commands used the same virtual environment at `/app/.venv`.

 ## Linux distributions